-It has been a while since it is very common to talk and value social brand´s profiles and public figures when talking about hype and engagement.
-Specially since socials are in the center of marketing strategies.
+It has been a long time since it was common to talk and value social brand´s profiles and public figures when talking about hype and engagement, especially since social networks are in the center of marketing strategies.
 But, what is the meaning of each?

 What is hype?

-Hype is a strong expectation in front of a a novelty.
+Hype is a strong expectation regarding a novelty.
 The excessive excitement for something we are looking forward to.

-It comes from the English word hyperbole, the literary resource that, like in Spanish (hipérbole), means the magnification of something.
+It comes from the English word hyperbole, which means the magnification of something.
 A fact, a product or a report.

-It is a usual practice in the marketing world to catch people´s attention and generate a buying desire.
-Specially in the cultural industry, when releasing a new movie, serie, book or musical album.
+It is a usual practice in the marketing world to catch people´s attention and generate a desire to buy.
+Especially in the cultural industry, when releasing a new movie, series, book or musical album.

 What is engagement?